-The Graph Menu is used to display a graph containing one sensor or analog input value plus one digital input or relay state.
+The Graph Menu is used to display a graph containing two sensor or analog input values plus one digital input or relay state.
 Touch the Graph icon and the controller will display "Generating Graph Please Stand By" for a few seconds then show the graph.
 The default is to show the value of sensor input S11 and the state of relay output R1 over the past 10 minutes.

 Touching any point on either line on the graphs displays a vertical line plus the details for that data point: date and time, value of the sensor, and an arrow showing if the state or the digital input/relay was high or low at that time.
+In this view, <left arrow> and <right arrow> icons appear and touch these moves the vertical line by one data point in that direction.
+Touch the Close icon to return to the normal graph view.

-icons will redraw the graph forward or backwards in time, in increments of one Touching the time range.
+Touching the source of the state of the point where the graph forward or backwards in time, in increments of one time range.
 It can only go back in time to the point where the data log file used to generate the graph starts.
 Changing the time frame while in the graph view, after moving back in time, shows data from that past time.
 Exiting the graph menu and returning to the graph menu moves back to the current time.